quadro40k/quadrobot/README.md

 ## Introduction

-quadrobot is a simple Discord bot that was built for use by several gaming teams, playing CATS (Crash Arena Turbo Stars) and Forza games.
+quadrobot is a simple Discord bot that was built for use by several gaming teams, playing CATS (Crash Arena Turbo Stars) game.
 It has several commands that may be useful for other teams, in same or other games or as a reference for someone trying to set up their own bot with similar functions.

 quadrobot is written in JavaScript based on Discord.js.

+quadrobot relies on the following to run:

+- node.js (v14 or later)
+- discord.js (v12, should work just fine with v13 or later but wasn't tested)
+- timezone-support npm module
+- sequelize npm module

+You, obviously, need a discord app set up as described in Discord.js guide (https://discordjs.guide).

+## Installation

+Copy the folder and file structure to a folder of your choice.

+Install node.js, then discord.js and timezone-support.

+Edit config.json (this file is not included here, follow Discord.js guide for details) to include your app token and command prefix.

+Run the bot using `node index.js` from the folder it's installed in (can also be run in the background using utilities like pm2).

 ## Overview of Commands

-Commands the bot executes are divided into three main categories:
+Commands the bot executes are divided into two main categories:
 - General - commands not related to any game.
 - CATS - commands related to Crash Arena Turbo Stars
-- Forza - commands related to Forza and PTG Forza team.

 ### General Commands